bootlin/training-materials/slides/audio-pipewire/audio-pipewire.typ

     - *Buffering:* a stream can emit more samples than the current cycle quantum and those will be buffered.

-    - *Format negociation:* the client can expose multiple supported formats and negociation will occur when changing from idle to running.
+    - *Format negotiation:* the client can expose multiple supported formats and negotiation will occur when changing from idle to running.

     - *Format conversion:* sample type, planar/interleaved,